hectorcorrea/solr-for-newbies/tutorial.md

 To install Solr we are going to use a tool called Docker that allows us to download small virtual machines (called containers) with pre-installed software.
 In our case we'll download a container with Solr 9.1.0 installed on it and use that during the workshop.

+NOTE: You can also download and install the Solr binaries directly on your machine without using Docker.
+You'll need to have the Java Development Kit (JDK) for this to method to work.
+If you are interested in this approach take a look at [these instructions](https://github.com/hectorcorrea/solr-for-newbies/blob/code4lib-2023/install_solr_jdk.md) instead.

-To start, go to https://www.docker.com/, download the "Docker Desktop", install it, and run it.
+For the Docker installation let's start by going to https://www.docker.com/, download the "Docker Desktop", install it, and run it.

 Once installed run the following command from the terminal to make sure it's running: